hydephp/develop/docs/digging-deeper/collections.md

 ### Markdown Collections - Hands-on Guide

+I think the best way to explain DataCollections is through examples, so let's create a Blade page with customer testimonials!

+This example will use Markdown Collections, but the same concepts apply to all other collection types.

 #### Setting up the file structure

-I think the best way to explain DataCollections is through examples.
-Let's create a Blade page with customer testimonials.

 We start by setting up our directory structure.
 We will create a `testimonials` subdirectory, which will be the collection name.